 When you stop learning new things, your brain starts to shut down and life gets dull.

 Learning can be complicated, like Roll Over or Take A Bow.
 Or it can be as simple as taking a different route on your morning walk or visiting a new dog park.

 Never stop exploring and learning and challenging yourself to try new things.
 That’s what life is all about.

 Just don’t forget the snacks!

-Final Thoughts on Life Lessons From My Dog
+Final Thoughts on Happiness Lessons I’ve Learned From My Dog

-To summarize, here are the five life lessons from my dog that you can apply to your own (human) life:
+To summarize, here are the five happiness lessons from my dog that you can apply to your own (human) life:

 - Today is the best day ever

 - Don’t judge others based on their appearance